india-kerle/blogbot/README.md

-# 🤖 Blogbot violations model
+# 🤖 Blogbot violations model: TL;DR

 This repo contains the scripts necessary to: